Behavior near the extinction time for systems of differential equations with sublinear dissipation terms: Introduction

 The paper is organized as follows.
-In Section \ref{extime}, we prove in Theorem \ref{mustdie} that under appropriate conditions on $A$, $H$ and $G$, any solution of \eqref{yReq} with sufficiently small nonzero initial condition will become zero at finite time.
-Solutions of this type are the objects of our investigation in this paper.
-The paper's main result is formulated in Theorem \ref{mainthm} of Section \ref{mainresult}.
-While the condition for $A$ is the natural Assumption \ref{assumpA}, the more technical conditions for $H$ are specified in Assumption \ref{Hcond}.
+Section \ref{mainresult} contains the main results.
+While the condition for the matrix $A$ is the natural Assumption \ref{assumpA}, the more technical conditions for the function $H$ are specified in Assumption \ref{Hcond}.
 A key requirement of $H$, namely, property (HC) is introduced in Definition \ref{HCdef}.
-A number of examples are provided in Example \ref{egs}.
+Theorem \ref{mustdie} states that under appropriate conditions on $A$, $H$ and $G$, for any sufficiently small nonzero initial condition, there exists a solution of \eqref{yReq} that will become zero at finite time.
+Solutions with a finite extinction time of this type are the objects of our investigation in this paper.
+The asymptotic behavior of the solutions to a more general equation \eqref{mainode} near the extinction time is established in Theorem \ref{mainthm}.
+Its counterpart for equation \eqref{yReq} is Theorem \ref{mainthm2}.
+The proof of Theorem \ref{mustdie} is given in Section \ref{extime}.
 Section \ref{facts} prepares for the proof of Theorem \ref{mainthm}.
-Properties of functions in the class $\mathcal H_{-\alpha}(\R^n,\R)$ in relation with property (HC) are established in Lemma \ref{Hcts}.
 Preliminary estimates for the solutions are obtained in Lemma \ref{estthm}.
 Although they provide only a rough description of $y(t)$, the upper and lower bounds with the same rate $1/\alpha$ obtained in \eqref{yplus} are important in our further analysis.
-Section \ref{simeg} proves Theorem \ref{mainthm} in a special case in the form of equation \eqref{basicf}.
-This will serve the proof for the general case in Section \ref{gencase}.
-In Section \ref{symcase}, we obtain essential properties of the solutions when the matrix $A$ is symmetric.
-Although it is for a particular case, these are the key steps of the main proof in the final section.
-For example, the quotient $\lambda(t)$ in \eqref{quot} determines the eigenvalue $\Lambda$, see Proposition \ref{lem1}.
-Section \ref{gencase} finally gives proof to the main result -- Theorem \ref{mainthm}.
-It combines all the previous preparations with the perturbation method mentioned earlier, see equation \eqref{Rygood} for case of symmetric matrix $A$.
-This equation is a reduction of equation \eqref{yReq} of $y(t)$ to the simple form \eqref{basicf}, but for the projection $R_\Lambda y(t)$ and with a frozen coefficient $\Lambda H(v_*)$.
-The unit vector $v_*$ is the limit of $R_\Lambda y(t)/|y(t)|$ in Proposition \ref{lem4}.
-The case of general matrix $A$ is converted to the symmetric case by the use of the standard equivalence \eqref{Adiag} and linear transformation $z=Sy$.
+Section \ref{simeg} proves Theorem \ref{mainthm} for a special case in the form of equation \eqref{basicf}.
+This will also serve as the basis for the perturbation argument for the general case in Section \ref{gencase}.
+In Section \ref{symcase}, we obtain essential properties of the solutions of \eqref{mainode} when the matrix $A$ is symmetric.
+In particular, we establish an eigenvalue $\Lambda$ as the limit of the quotient $\lambda(t)$, see \eqref{quot}, in Proposition \ref{lem1}, and a unit vector $v_*$ as the limit of $y(t)/|y(t)|$ in Propositions \ref{lem2} and \ref{lem4}.
+In Section \ref{gencase}, we give proof to Theorem \ref{mainthm} first.
+It combines all the previous preparations with the perturbation method mentioned earlier, see equation \eqref{Rygood}.
+This equation is a reduction of equation \eqref{mainode} of $y(t)$ to the simple form \eqref{basicf}, but for the projection $R_\Lambda y(t)$ and with a frozen coefficient $\Lambda H(v_*)$.
+The proof of Theorem \ref{mainthm2} is then quickly provided.
+Section \ref{examples} contains some examples for the function $H$ in subsection \ref{egs}, and an application to an inhomogeneous population model in subsection \ref{bioeg}.